 If you would like to join the editorial team, or if you have any comments on the magazine, please email Lottie in the office.

 Pastoral Care Team

 Pastoral Care at All Saints’ – every Sunday, a member of the Pastoral Care Team is at the church before the start of the 10.30 am main Parish Eucharist, and two representatives are on duty at the end of the service.
 They may be identified by the green rosettes they wear.

 If you are new to our church or would like to know more about the church, please introduce yourself to them.
 If you know of anyone who lives in our parish and who would benefit from our support, for example hospital or home visits, shopping, small household jobs etc please let them know.
 Alternatively you may contact Clemancy Gordon-Martin

 All Saints’ Church is surrounded by its own garden, which is a great asset to us and the wider community, and in part thanks to our partnership with Parkgate Estates.
-Although some of the work is contracted out, we still rely on volunteers to help and this is co-ordinated by Chris Slemeck and Faith Sutherland.
+Although some of the work is contracted out, we still rely on volunteers to help and this is co-ordinated by Chris Slemeck.
 We welcome any offers of help with gardening, and/or donation of plants.